uwk2007/docs/docs/core-extensions/social-profiles.md

 ```

 ## Example Usage
-### The Social Profiles Widget
-Using the social profiles' widget redefines easy.
-In the widget area of WordPress, add the Redux Social Profiles widget
-to the sidebar of your choice, and set the desired title.
-The only icons that will appear in the widget's frontend will
-be the enabled social profiles.

 ### Code
 The extension's return value is an array of key/pair values.
 The key contains the profile's index key, while the value contains the array of the profiles arguments.
-It will be necessary to use a for/each loop to extract the values (Please remember to replace `redux_demo` with your own `<a href="/redux-framework/arguments/opt_name" title="opt_name">opt_name</a>` argument).
+It will be necessary to use a for/each loop to extract the values (Please remember to replace `redux_demo` with your own `opt_name` argument).
 The following code returns only the saved values.
 For this example to have any real value, you'll need to write the appropriate HTML, or use one of the helper functions below.

 ```php
 global $redux_demo;